eclipticrick/batch-file-renamer/readme.md

 ### Prerequisites

 You need:
-* [NodeJS and NPM](https://nodejs.org/) to install the dependencies for this project
+* [NodeJS and NPM](https://nodejs.org/) to install the dependencies for this project (recommended version 6 or higher)

 ### Installing